ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 This mod currently adds **20 scrap items** to the game ! 😎

-These items could be cute, funny or stylish but in any case they all have been cleaned to have no impact on performance.
+These items can be cute, funny or stylish.
+They all have been cleaned to have no impact on performance.

 Compatible with v50 of Lethal Company.

 ### The friendship ender
 - Can be used to do a special effect...
-- Use it near your friends, I swear it's just for a good laugh.
+- Use it near your friends, I swear it's just for shits and giggles.

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-troll.PNG)

 ### Scroll and book
-- consomable item, teleport the user to the ship
+- Consumable item, teleports its user to the ship.
 - todo

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-paperTODO.PNG)

 ### Fake Airhorn
-- Can be used to make sound just like a real airhorn
+- Can be used to make loud annoying sounds, just like a real airhorn would.
-- Sometimes it will trigger a custom *bad* effect, is this the real one?
+- Sometimes it will trigger a custom *bad* effect, are you sure that this is the real one?

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-airhorn.PNG)

 ### Weapons
 - **Comically Large Spoon**, a classic, does a little more damage than the shovel.
-- The legendary **stick**, a non-lethal weapon.
-But you should not use it on your friends...
+- The legendary **stick**, a non-lethal weapon, but you should not use it on your friends...

 ![Preview](https://raw.githubusercontent.com/ZigzagAwaka/PremiumScraps/main/Images/premiumscraps-weaponsTODO.PNG)